neuro-team-femto/lab_manual/docs/about-this-manual/how-to-update-the-manual.md

 This manual is written in the [materials for mkdocs](https://squidfunk.github.io/mkdocs-material/) framework, and hosted as a repository on the lab's [github page](https://github.com/neuro-team-femto).
 Materials for mkdocs is a simple framework for writing online documentation, in which every file is simply written in [Markdown](https://en.wikipedia.org/wiki/Markdown).
 Every page in this manual is stored as a single .md file in the [lab_manual](https://github.com/neuro-team-femto/lab_manual) repository.

-This means that, in the most simple instance, updating this manual requires you to either create a pull request of push new changes to the repository, via your preferred git method.
+This means that, in the most simple instance, updating this manual simply requires you to edit the corresponding page with your favorite text editor, and then either create a pull request or push the new change to the repository, via your preferred git method.

 #### Updating via a pull request (recommended best practice)